wilsonliaows/docs/on-prem.md

 The on-prem agent is a lightweight module to be installed behind the company's firewall.
 The agent utilizes a secure tunnel over TLS to facilitate interaction between Workato and on-prem applications.
 These on-prem applications should have REST endpoints to be compatible with the on-prem agent.
 The on-prem agent also enables interaction with databases behind the firewall.

 # Supported operating systems
-The on-prem agent works with Windows, macOS and Linux.
+The on-prem agent works with Windows and Linux.

 # Setting up on-prem access
 On the **On-prem access** page, there is the option to create a new agent.
 Once created, detailed setup instructions can be found within the **How to use** tab.